“I believe that no one play or player

 Coach Sauders reached the 500-wins mark [for the Indians] in the 2007 season and the 1,000 [Indians] -games-coached milestone during the 2012 season, which marked his 25th consecutive year of coaching the Indians.

-In 2015, Coach Sauders was honored by the team for achieving 800 career wins, and in 2018 he was recognized for reaching the 900 career wins mark.
+In 2015, Coach Sauders was honored by the team for achieving 800 career wins.
+In 2018 he was recognized for reaching the 900 career wins mark.
+In 2021, Sauders attained 1,000 career wins with the Indians .

 Assistant Coaches, 2021